-Master of Arts in Teaching (MAT) in Elementary Education
+Master of Arts in Teaching (MAT), concentration in Elementary Education

-This 18-month program prepares candidates for a career as an elementary classroom teacher with an initial license in Kindergarten through 6th grade.
+This 12-month program prepares candidates for a career as an elementary classroom teacher with an initial license in Kindergarten through 6th grade.
 The program is set up as a cohort model in which you take all of your classes as a team.
-A new cohort begins every January.
+A new cohort begins every May.

 - Cohort based/team approach

 - Supportive and knowledgeable faculty

 - Teaching methods for all content areas; literacy, math, science, and social studies

 - Research-based methodologies